esc/compress-me-stupid/slides.rst

   * Management of threads

 * Can use 'real' codecs under the hood.
-* Filters and codecs are applied to each block
+* Filters and codecs are applied to each block (blocking)
 * Thread-level parallelism on blocks

 Shuffle Filter